bartdorlandt/macbook-playbook/README.md

 # Macbook Ansible Playbook

 Almost all of this comes from oxyc ['oxyc/mac-playbook'](https://github.com/oxyc/mac-playbook).
-The playbook contained in this repo does nothing except delegate all functionality to [`geerlingguy/mac-dev-playbook`](https://github.com/geerlingguy/mac-dev-playbook)'s playbook.
+The playbook contained in this repo delegates some functionality to [`geerlingguy/mac-dev-playbook`](https://github.com/geerlingguy/mac-dev-playbook)'s playbook and does some other things.

 *Note: Do NOT install anything you haven't looked through–this is a highly opinionated set of configurations.
 Running the playbook will affect pretty much every aspect of your environment so for others than me, this is mostly a reference point.*